Self-schedule or call for more information.

 Minimally invasive spine surgery can have several important benefits over traditional open surgery:

-Our surgeons are dedicated to getting you back to living your life.
-You deserve to live pain-free, and we are here to help.
-Although not everyone is a candidate for minimally invasive surgery, the vast majority may be treated with muscle-sparing techniques that are less disruptive than traditional open surgery.
+Although not everyone is a candidate for minimally invasive surgery, the vast majority of patients may be treated with muscle-sparing techniques that are less disruptive than traditional open surgery.

 Mladen Djurasovic, M.D. – Dr. Djurasovic has been a national leader in minimally invasive lumbar spine surgery techniques for over 15 years.
 In particular, he pioneered a procedure called MidLIF that combines minimally invasive access with a standard anatomical approach.

-Jeffrey L. Gum, M.D. – Dr. Gum has been a leader in the development of robotic minimally invasive spinal surgery.
+Jeffrey L. Gum, M.D. – Dr. Gum has been a leader in the development of robotic-assisted minimally invasive spinal surgery.